-Zuni is a restaurant, cafe and bar open 24 hours a day, seven days a week!
+Famous Zuni is a restaurant, cafe and bar open 24 hours a day, seven days a week!
 Your menu options will depend on what time you arrive as this restaurant serves everything from drinks to breakfast food to full meals.
-Zuni is on Yoel Moshe Salomon Street, overlooking a downtown pedestrian street below.
+It sits on Yoel Moshe Salomon Street, overlooking a downtown pedestrian street below.

 Located in a building more than 100 years old and with a patio surrounded by green plants, Link is an intimate restaurant with a simple, but solid menu.
 Inside, there is an antique theme leading all the way to the bar.
 The restaurant is downtown on Ha-Ma’alot Street and there is also an option to order food for takeaway.